Mental Approach Towards Becoming A Successful Entrepreneur

 4. Take a Practical Approach

-Never underestimate your business and at the same time, overestimating it is a crime.
+Never underestimate your business.
 Be practical because you have bills to pay and mouths to feed.
-So always be ready with a plan B. If you’re starting a business, then don’t have all of your eggs in the same basket.
-Build alternate sources of income that can sustain you until the business takes off.
+So always be ready with a plan B. Build alternate sources of income that can sustain you until the business takes off.
 Use your different talents because you never know which one would open the success window in your life.
 Steve jobs worked with numerous companies before finding the kick in Apple.
 So keep on moving until and unless you obtain the correct roadmap for your entrepreneurship journey.

 5. Map it out